Virginia Child Support Guidelines

 Which Guidelines Apply?

-There are different sets of child support guidelines that apply in different circumstances.
+Different sets of child support guidelines apply in different circumstances.
 The two most common guidelines are the "sole custody" and the "shared custody" guidelines.
 These guidelines apply when each parent has all of the children together at the same time during the custodial period.
 The primary difference between the sole custody guidelines and shared custody guidelines is the number of days per year each parent has the children.
 If one of the parents has the children for 90 days or less per year, then the "sole custody guidelines" apply.
 The shared custody guidelines apply when both parents have the children for 91 days or more per year.
 There are also guidelines for split custody and shared-split custody arrangements.

 Deviation from the Child Support Guidelines